 The Environment Protection (Residential Noise) Regulations 2018 (Vic) (‘EPRN Regulations’) prohibit the use of certain items during specified hours.
 They include motor vehicles, lawn mowers, power tools, domestic air conditioners, musical instruments and electrical amplified sound-reproducing equipment.

 Sometimes, noise can be so disturbing that immediate action is required.
 In such cases, ring the police.
 A police officer who is satisfied, after investigating the complaint, that the noise is unreasonable can enter the premises from which the noise is emitted and direct a person to stop or reduce the noise.

 Where a prescribed item is in use during a period that is prohibited for that item under the EPR Regulations, the officer can issue an on-the-spot fine.

-Municipal councils may have local laws (previously called Former name of local laws. under the Local Government Act 1989 (Vic)) to control and prohibit noise.
+Municipal councils may have local laws (previously called by-laws under the Local Government Act 1989 (Vic)) to control and prohibit noise.
 Those local laws in force are diverse and it will be necessary to check with the local council to determine whether a particular noise problem is covered in your area.
 Some councils have local laws that deal, for example, with barking dogs and raised voices.

 Any complaints about noise should be directed to the officer responsible for local laws or the Environmental Health Officer of the council.

 Music from pubs, discos, reception centres, cabarets, community halls, open-air venues and clubs may be far from entertaining for nearby residents.

 Section 169 of the EP Act gives police officers the power to deal with noise complaints from entertainment venues.
 An ‘entertainment venue’ is defined as ‘any premises or place where music is performed or played but does not include residential premises or a place of worship’.